 So if DAM is part of ECM, how exactly are they different?

-One key difference between EMC and DAM is that DAM has a more specialized focus, and is primarily used to manage rich media assets such as video, audio, brand images, etc. An ECM system is more all-encompassing and focuses on file management more generally.
+One key difference between enterprise content management and DAM is that DAM has a more specialized focus, and is primarily used to manage rich media assets such as video, audio, brand images, etc. An ECM system is more all-encompassing and focuses on file management more generally.
 It is typically used to store more basic file formats such as MS Office files and PDFs.
 As a result, ECM systems may struggle to offer the same level of rich media file organization capabilities as DAM systems.

 Many modern digital asset management systems have a number of features that are geared towards the storage of rich media assets such as:

 - AI-powered tagging that scans the contents of an image upon upload and automatically creates tags, which help to easily locate the image at a later date